nf-core/rangeland/docs/usage.md

 Note that the identifiers specified for both processing levels have to match the data made available to the workflow.
 In other words, satellite data for e.g. Landsat 5 can't be processed if it was not supplied using the `input` parameter.

-Both parameters can be passed as using:
+Both parameters can be passed as follows:

 ```bash
 --sensors_level1 = '[preprocessing satellite identifier string]'